Board of Directors

 Michèle Newton is guided by her “better together” philosophy - growing relationships, nurturing collaborations and facilitating partnerships, especially those with a shared focus on strengthening our community.
 As a community changemaker, she created Our Mosaic Lives™ - a passion project exploring diversity and inclusion, launched Community Conversations – a live D&I interview series, and co-founded Making Change.

 Michèle writes and contributes a monthly Diversity and Inclusion column featured across Simcoe.com’s seven publications.
 She is a Board member with the Barrie Community Foundation and a member of the Black Community Council with Simcoe Muskoka Family Connexions.
-Michèle is a Director with Konvo Media, a black-owned public relations agency, and is a Mentor with the Henry Bernick Entrepreneurship Centre.
-She was recognized in 2020 as one of 100 Accomplished Black Canadian Women for her community work focused on Black Canadian Women, diversity and inclusion
+Michèle is a Director with both PMJ Inc. and Konvo Media, a black-owned public relations agency, and is a Mentor with the Henry Bernick Entrepreneurship Centre.
+She was recognized in 2020 as one of 100 Accomplished Black Canadian Women and a YMCA of Simcoe Muskoka Peace Champion for her community work focused on Black Canadian Women, diversity and inclusion

 Stephanie Gourlie is recognized as a strategic, creative and integrated thinker with over 15 years of experience in Human Resource Management, Sales and Marketing Relations and Creative Ideation & Productivity.
 As a results-driven business lead, Stephanie has led multidisciplinary teams in the development of strategic change and organizational transformation across a range of teams, partners and clients.
 Stephanie has a passion for developing her successful and expanding businesses Discount Granite Plus & The Tile, Flooring & Design Co..
 She continues to be involved in community organizations and initiatives working to see diversity and inclusion efforts continue to be incorporated into businesses and institutions across the county and beyond.

 Stephanie was elected to sit on the Board of Directors for the Barrie Chamber of Commerce.
 She is an active member of Women in Construction, Young Leaders In Construction and volunteers with the Women & Children’s Shelter.
-Stephanie organized the Making Change Voices of Black Women in Business Panel in 2020, and has joined the organization as a Director.
+Stephanie organized the Making Change Voices of Black Women in Business Panel in 2020.

 Shondra Durrant (She/her) is a young activist, who strives to better her community in terms of ending racial inequality, and the intersectionality it can hold.
 With a creative and outgoing approach, she is always trying to further educate herself and her peers.
 She has been recognized throughout her school and her community as not only a positive influencer but a change-maker.